Jaynie Leung

 Lauren’s project will prevent impoundments before they occur and challenge those that do occur.
 She will host legal clinics to counsel transition-age foster youth through Vehicle Code violations and offer direct representation to youth with traffic citations or parking tickets that make them vulnerable to impoundment.
 Lauren will also represent youth at impoundment hearings and update a state-wide advocacy manual to guide others through the process of challenging impoundments.

-Host: Children's Law Center of Minnesota
+Host: East Bay Children’s Law Offices

-Sponsor: Robins Kaplan LLP
+Sponsor: Greenberg Traurig, LLP